MIPT-ILab/mipt-mips/readme.md

 # MIPT-MIPS / MIPT-V

 MIPT-MIPS / MIPT-V is a pre-silicon simulator of MIPS and RISC-V CPU.
 It measures _performance_ of program running on CPU, thus taking best features of RTL and common functional simulation:
 * **Precision**.
-We provide cycle-accurate models of branch prediction unit and pipeline behavior.
+We provide cycle-accurate models of branch prediction unit, pipeline, and other hardware internals.
 * **Customization**.
-Cache size, branch prediction algorithms, and other parameters can be easily changed.
+Cache size, branch prediction algorithms, and other parameters can be easily changed even to unfeasible modes.
 * **Simplicity**.
-Our source files are much more readable than RTL.
+Our source files are much more readable than RTL and independent on SDK and synthesis flow.
 * **Speed**.
-Up to 1.0 MHz simulation frequency on i5-7300U.
+Megaherz simulation frequency on i5-7300U.

-MIPT-MIPS can be used for different purposes:
+MIPT-MIPS / MIPT-V can be used for different purposes:
-* Performance control of **software optimizations**: you may check IPC boosts of your programs
+* Performance control of **software optimizations**: you may check what and why happened to IPC.
-* Pathfinding of **hardware optimizations**: you may easily integrate some nice feature to CPU model
+* Pathfinding of **hardware optimizations**: you may easily integrate some nice feature to CPU model.
+* **Comparison** of hardware solutions from different vendors.
-* **Performance control** of developed or produced hardware
+* **Performance control** of developed or produced hardware.
-* **Education**: simulator is a nice experimental frog to study CPU internals and software development process
+* **Education**: simulator is a nice experimental frog to study CPU internals and software development process.

 Key system-level features:
 * Compatibility with interactive [MARS](http://courses.missouristate.edu/KenVollmar/mars/) system calls.